GENI-NSF/geni-tools/README-omni.txt

 Omni supports the following command-line options.

 {{{
-$ ./omni.py -h
+$ ~/gcf/src/omni.py -h
 Usage:
-GENI Omni Command Line Aggregate Manager Tool Version 2.0 Copyright (c) 2012 Raytheon BBN Technologies
+GENI Omni Command Line Aggregate Manager Tool Version 2.0
+Copyright (c) 2012 Raytheon BBN Technologies

 omni.py [options] <command and arguments>

          Commands and their arguments are:
                 AM API functions:
                          getversion
- 			 listresources [In AM API V1 and V2 optional: slicename] describe slicename [AM API V3 only] createsliver <slicename> <rspec file> [AM API V1&2 only] allocate <slicename> <rspec file> [AM API V3 only] provision <slicename> [AM API V3 only] performoperationalaction <slicename> <action> [AM API V3 only] poa <slicename> <action> [AM API V3 only] sliverstatus <slicename> [AMAPI V1&2 only] status <slicename> [AMAPI V3 only] renewsliver <slicename> <new expiration time in UTC> [AM API V1&2 only] renew <slicename> <new expiration time in UTC> [AM API V3 only] deletesliver <slicename> [AM API V1&2 only] delete <slicename> [AM API V3 only] shutdown <slicename>
+                         listresources [In AM API V1 and V2 optional: slicename] describe slicename [AM API V3 only]
+                         createsliver <slicename> <rspec file> [AM API V1&2 only] allocate <slicename> <rspec file> [AM API V3 only]
+                         provision <slicename> [AM API V3 only]
+                         performoperationalaction <slicename> <action>
+                                 [see also 'poa'; AM API V3 only]
+                         poa <slicename> <action>
+                                 [poa is an alias for 'performoperationalaction'; AM API V3 only]
+                         sliverstatus <slicename> [AMAPI V1&2 only]
+                         status <slicename> [AMAPI V3 only]
+                         renewsliver <slicename> <new expiration time in UTC> [AM API V1&2 only]
+                         renew <slicename> <new expiration time in UTC> [AM API V3 only]
+                         deletesliver <slicename> [AM API V1&2 only]
+                         delete <slicename> [AM API V3 only]
+                         shutdown <slicename>
- 		Clearinghouse / Slice Authority functions: listaggregates createslice <slicename>
+                Clearinghouse / Slice Authority functions:
+                         listaggregates
+                         createslice <slicename>
                          getslicecred <slicename>
                          renewslice <slicename> <new expiration time in UTC>
                          deleteslice <slicename>
                          listmyslices <username>
                          listmykeys
                          getusercred
                          print_slice_expiration <slicename>

          See README-omni.txt for details.
          And see the Omni website at http://trac.gpolab.bbn.com/gcf

 Options:
-  --version             show program's version number and exit -h, --help            show this help message and exit -c FILE, --configfile=FILE
+  --version             show program's version number and exit -h, --help            show this help message and exit
+  -c FILE, --configfile=FILE
                         Config file name
   -f FRAMEWORK, --framework=FRAMEWORK
                         Control framework to use for creation/deletion of slices
   -V API_VERSION, --api-version=API_VERSION
-                        Specify version of AM API to use (default 2) -a AGGREGATE_URL, --aggregate=AGGREGATE_URL
+                        Specify version of AM API to use (default 2)
+  -a AGGREGATE_URL, --aggregate=AGGREGATE_URL
-                        Communicate with a specific aggregate -t AD-RSPEC-TYPE AD-RSPEC-VERSION, --rspectype=AD-RSPEC-TYPE AD-RSPEC-VERSION
+                        Communicate with a specific aggregate
+  -t AD-RSPEC-TYPE AD-RSPEC-VERSION, --rspectype=AD-RSPEC-TYPE AD-RSPEC-VERSION
-                        Ad RSpec type and version to return, default 'GENI 3' --debug               Enable debugging output
+                        Ad RSpec type and version to return, default 'GENI 3'
+  --debug               Enable debugging output
   -o, --output          Write output of many functions (getversion,
                         listresources, allocate, status, getslicecred,...) ,
-                        to a file (Omni picks the name) --outputfile=OUTPUT_FILENAME
+                        to a file (Omni picks the name)
+  --outputfile=OUTPUT_FILENAME
-                        Name of file to write output to (instead of Omni picked name). '%a' will be replaced by servername, '%s' by slicename if any.
+                        Name of file to write output to (instead of Omni
+                        picked name). '%a' will be replaced by servername,
+                        '%s' by slicename if any.
 Implies -o.
-Note that for multiple aggregates, without a '%a' in the name, only the last aggregate output will remain in the file.
+Note that for
+                        multiple aggregates, without a '%a' in the name, only
+                        the last aggregate output will remain in the file.
                         Will ignore -p.
   -p FILENAME_PREFIX, --prefix=FILENAME_PREFIX
-                        Filename prefix when saving results (used with -o, not --usercredfile, --slicecredfile, or --outputfile) --usercredfile=USER_CRED_FILENAME
+                        Filename prefix when saving results (used with -o, not --usercredfile, --slicecredfile, or --outputfile)
+  --usercredfile=USER_CRED_FILENAME
-                        Name of user credential file to read from if it exists, or save to when running like '--usercredfile myUserCred.xml -o getusercred' --slicecredfile=SLICE_CRED_FILENAME
+                        Name of user credential file to read from if it
+                        exists, or save to when running like '--usercredfile
+                        myUserCred.xml -o getusercred'
+  --slicecredfile=SLICE_CRED_FILENAME
                         Name of slice credential file to read from if it